Buying Guides

 • Check regularly for wear and tear on harness, buckles and seat shell

-• Check that shoulder straps are slightly below the child's shoulders in a group 0 or 0+ seat, and level with, or slightly above the shoulders for forward-facing seats.
+• Check that shoulder straps are slightly below the child's shoulders in a baby car seat, and level with, or slightly above the shoulders for forward-facing seats.
 Once you reach the top slots of the straps, the child can continue to use the seat until his or her eyeline is level with the top of the seat shell

 • Use an additional rear-view mirror to keep an eye on your child, to avoid having to look around while driving